 The Bernoulli Lectures for the Behavioral Sciences honour researchers who have contributed significantly to the development of the behavioural sciences.

-A list of past awardees and respective lecture abstracts can be found below.
+A list of past Bernoulli lecturers and respective lecture abstracts can be found below.

 2018, 8th Bernoulli Lecture: Prof. John List, University of Chicago, USA